 By the end of May the spectacle is over.
 Now each plant concentrates on developing small black seeds that are housed in pods attached to the once-nodding bluebell stalk.
 In the photograph you can see seeds in three chambers in the seed pod, each at differing stages of ripeness.
 By the end of June the tree canopy has cut out most of the light at ground level and the seed pods have opened, scattering seeds on the ground.

-It is thought that Britain has approximately half the worlds population of bluebells.
-The native bluebells that grow in British woods are also found in the wild along the Atlantic edge of Europe (Ireland, France, Belgium, Netherlands, Spain and Portugal) but these populations are sparser and more unevenly distributed than those in the British Isles.
+It is thought that Britain has approximately half the world's population of bluebells.
+The native bluebells that grow in British woods are also found in the wild along the western edge of Europe (Ireland, France, Belgium, Netherlands, Spain and Portugal) but these populations are sparser and more unevenly distributed than those in the British Isles.